 Our programs use the Campsite registration system.
 You may log in to your family’s Campsite account to register or view your current registrations, pay a balance, complete your child’s enrollment forms and change enrollment details, and update your family information.
 If needed, create your Campsite account using the link at the bottom of the login page.

 Tuition Fees.
-Tuition for the yearly program is $980 for morning classes, which are held for 45 minutes, and $1160 for afternoon classes held for one hour.
+Tuition for the yearly program is $1,190 for morning classes, which are held for 45 minutes, and $1,430 for afternoon classes held for one hour, along with a $50 materials fee.
 A 20% non-refundable deposit of the class tuition is due upon registration and a $25 fee is applied to all cancellations.
 JELP registration requests after the close of registration will be assessed a $25 late fee.
-Payments by installments and scholarship are available by application on a needs basis.
+Payments by installments and scholarships are available by application on a needs basis.
 Families who choose to pay by installments are still required to pay for the full year of language classes.
 This is the only way we can guarantee continuity to all students in the program and keep program costs lower than any other language school.

 Tuition Reduction.
 Tuition reduction is offered on a needs basis.
 To apply, email the Janney+ Executive Director at PlusED@janneyschool.org.

 Parent Handbook.
-A complete reporting of our policies and procedures for the 2019-2020 school year is in our 2019-20 Janney Parent Handbook received upon registration in your Campsite Parent Dashboard.
+A complete overview of our policies and procedures for the 2021-2022 school year is in our 2021-22 Janney Parent Handbook received upon registration in your Campsite Parent Dashboard.

 Immersion.
 We believe that immersion is the most efficient approach to language-learning over time.
 If students know that their teacher will explain content in English and/or systematically translate content into English, they will not engage with the target language.
 Our teachers, therefore, aim to speak the target language at least 90-95% of the time during class.
 It is important that students are prepared for that and reassured that they are not expected to understand every word the teacher speaks!
 All of the activities in class involve visual support, props, body movement, routine and repetitive language to help students understand the message.
 Over time, they will feel confident using the target language in contexts they have become familiar with.